syegulalp/pypacker/readme.md

 where `entrypoint.py` is what's executed to start your app, and your actual app and all its files live in `appdir` and below.
 This makes it easier for PyPacker to detect data files that are adjacent to your application.

+## Options

+The following command line options are supported:

+`-a` -- Specify an entry point for analysis.
+Not needed if you're re-using a previously generated analysis.
+`-v` -- Verbose output.
+`-ta` -- Treeshaking analysis on the application.
+Attempts to copy *only* the application modules that ran during the analysis phase.
+`-tl` -- Treeshaking analysis on the libraries.
+Attempts to copy *only* the library modules that ran during the analysis phase.
+`-t` -- Shortcut for `-ta` and `-tl`.

 ## Caveats

 Very buggy.
 Drastically incomplete.
 For instance, stuff like NumPy probably doesn't work yet.

+Treeshaking is highly experimental.

 ## License